-Reed Richards was a scientist and the inventor of the first spaceship capable of reaching planets beyond our moon.
-After much planning, expense and hard work; the ship was built and was nearing its launch date.
-However, as the launch neared, the federal government was about to cut funding for the flight.
-Reed decided there was no choice but to launch the ship before the whole effort was scrapped and wasted.
+Reed Richards was a scientist and inventor of the first spaceship capable of reaching planets beyond our moon.
+After much planning, expense, and hard work, the ship was built.
+However, as its launch neared, the federal government decided to cut funding for the flight.
+Reed determined that there was no choice but to launch the ship before the entire effort was scrapped and wasted.

-Reed invited his girlfriend Susan Storm along for the trip and her brother Johnny Storm insisted on coming along in order to keep her safe.
-Wanting a pilot with both the ability and the guts to make the flight, Reed turned to his former college roommate and very close friend Ben Grimm, a highly accomplished former test pilot for the United States Air Force.
-The crew now set, everyone was ready for launch when Reed received a warning from the authorities concerning the effects of the cosmic rays on human bodies so far out in space.
-Reed's request for launch was denied and the mission aborted.
+Reed invited his girlfriend Susan Storm along for the trip, and her brother Johnny Storm insisted on accompanying to keep her safe.
+Wanting a pilot with both the ability and the courage to make the flight, Reed turned to his former college roommate and close friend Ben Grimm, a highly accomplished former test pilot for the United States Air Force.
+Everyone was ready for launch when Reed received a warning from the authorities, concerning the effects of the cosmic rays on human bodies so far out in space.
+Reed's request for launch was denied, and the mission aborted.

-More desperate than ever to make the flight, Reed's crew waited until the changing of the guards that night and then sneaked onto the ship and launched before any planes could be scrambled to intercept them and/or shoot them down using missiles.
-Successful in leaving the Earth's atmosphere, they were halfway along on their mission when they entered a sub-space storm and were bombarded by intense cosmic rays both before they expected and stronger than they expected.
-This unexpectedly intense cosmic ray storm had strange and disorienting effects on the crew, making them unable to continue the trip.
-They turned back, returned to Earth and crash-landed in a small opening in a forested area.
+More desperate than ever to make the flight, Reed's crew waited until the guards changed that night, then snuck onto the ship and launched before any planes could be scrambled to intercept them and/or shoot them down.
+Successful in leaving the Earth's atmosphere, they were halfway along on their mission when they entered a sub-space storm and were bombarded by intense cosmic rays both before and stronger than they expected.
+This unexpectedly powerful cosmic ray storm had strange and disorienting effects on the crew, making them unable to continue the trip.
+They turned back, returned to Earth, and crash-landed in a small opening in a forested area.

 The Fantastic Four was created by Stan Lee and Jack Kirby in Fantastic Four #1, November 1961.
 Stan Lee and Jack Kirby created the Fantastic Four after seeing what a success DC Comics' Justice League was.
 While this is no doubt true, it has also been rumored for years that Stan actually patterned the FF team after DC's Sea Devils team and The Challengers of the unknown.
 Looking at the composition of both teams, there are a lot of similarities, so this rumor could well be correct.